-When you file a tax return and fail to pay the balance due the IRS will begin sending you a series of collection notices or letters.
-It is important that you understand the process, what the notices mean and what you can expect following the receipt of each notice.
+When you file a tax return and fail to pay the balance due the IRS will begin sending you a series of collection letters or notices.
+It is important that you understand the process, what the collection letters or notices mean and what you can expect following the receipt of each letter.

 CP-14 Notice-You Have Unpaid Taxes